jeffreylanters/react-unity-webgl/README.md

 ## Getting Started

-It's really quick and easy to get your first React Unity project up-and-running.
-Just make sure you have your Unity WebGL build ready, and have your React project set up.
-There are not specific React requirements, any project will do.
+It's easy and quick to get your first React Unity project up-and-running.
+Just make sure you have your Unity WebGL build ready, and have your React project all set up.
+There are no specific React requirements, any project will do.
 If it's the first time working with React, I recommend checking out [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).
 Both JavaScript and TypeScript are compatible.

-Get started by import the Unity and Unity Context classes from the React Unity WebGL module.
+Get started by import the Unity and Unity Context classes from the module.
 The Unity Context model will house all of your configuration, event listeners and references.
-Create a new Context Object, pass along the paths to your Unity build and assign it to the Unity componentin your Render Method.
+Create a new Unity Context Object, pass along the paths to your Unity build and assign it to the Unity component in your Render Method.
+A basic implementation should look something like this.

 ```jsx
 import React from "react";